Medical Imaging Education and Career Guide

 If you’re considering a career in medical imaging, now is a good time to head back to school.
-Employment of medical imaging technologists overall is expected to increase much faster than average for all occupations (a rate which is currently 8 percent) through the year 2024.
+Employment of medical imaging technologists overall is expected to increase much faster than average for all occupations (a rate which is currently 7%) through the year 2029.

-Specifically, employment for radiologic and MRI technologists is expected to increase 9 percent, while diagnostic medical sonographer jobs are expected to grow 24 percent through 2024.
+Specifically, employment for radiologic and MRI technologists is expected to increase 7%, while diagnostic medical sonographer jobs are expected to grow 12% through 2029.

 This is due to an aging population that will live longer and be more active than previous generations.
 The need for care to diagnose and treat injuries and illnesses will guide the growth in this crucial medical field.

-Source: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians, Including Vascular Technologists; Radiologic Technologists; Nuclear Medicine Technologists; Radiation Therapists.
+Source: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Diagnostic Medical Sonographers; Radiologic Technologists; Nuclear Medicine Technologists; Radiation Therapists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and other factors.